Azure/azure-dev/templates/todo/projects/python-mongo-swa-func/README.md

 ### Prerequisites

 The following prerequisites are required to use this application.
-Please ensure that you have them all installed locally.
+Please ensure that you have them all installed locally, or open the project in Github Codespaces or [VS Code](https://code.visualstudio.com/) with the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) where they will be installed automatically.

 - [Azure Developer CLI](https://aka.ms/azd-install)
 - [Azure Functions Core Tools (4+)](https://docs.microsoft.com/azure/azure-functions/functions-run-local)
-- [Python (3.8+)](https://www.python.org/downloads/) - for the API backend
+- [Python (3.10+)](https://www.python.org/downloads/) - for the API backend

 ### Quickstart